dunamismax/discord-bot-framework/README.md

 5. Ensure all tests pass
 6. Submit a pull request

-## 📄 License
+## License

 **MIT License** - See [LICENSE](LICENSE) file for full details.

-Built with ❤️ using Go and modern software engineering practices.
+Built with Go and modern software engineering practices.

 ---

 <p align="center">
   <strong>Ready to build the next generation of Discord bots?</strong><br>
-  Star ⭐ this repo and join the future of bot development!
+  Star this repo and join the future of bot development!
 </p>

-## 🤝 Contributing & Support
+## Contributing & Support

-### 🐛 Issues & Questions
+### Issues & Questions
 1. **Check existing issues** - Someone might have encountered this before
 2. **Enable debug logging** - Set `DEBUG=true` and `LOG_LEVEL=debug`
 3. **Review bot-specific logs** - Each bot has detailed structured logging
 4. **Performance metrics** - Use `/stats` commands for performance data
 5. **Create detailed issue** - Include logs, config, and reproduction steps

-### 🛠️ Development Setup
+### Development Setup
 ```bash
 # Fork the repository and clone your fork
 git clone https://github.com/yourusername/discord-bot-framework.git